• Blog

 2. What should I do instead of douching?

-One of the amazing things about your vagina is that it naturally makes its own mucus to keep itself clean.3 So, instead of douching, trust that your vagina does a great job of cleaning itself!3 A healthy vagina relies on a balance of bacteria, and douching can kill “good” bacteria, allowing too much “bad” bacteria to grow.3
+Did you know your vagina naturally produces its own mucus to keep itself clean?3 A healthy vagina relies on a balance of bacteria, and douching can kill “good” bacteria, allowing too much “bad” bacteria to grow.3 So skip the douching and let your vagina do its thing!3

 3. Can I lose my virginity by using a tampon?